-A foreign individual (i.e., one who is not a Austrian permanent resident or citizen), who intends to have employment in Austria is typically required to possess a work permit or other authorization to legally do so.
-Sometime, the luck is the initial determining factor for whether an individual will get employment Austria.
+A foreign individual (i.e., one who is not an Austrian permanent resident or citizen), who intends to have employment in Austria is typically required to possess a work permit or other authorization to legally do so.
+Sometimes, the luck is the initial determining factor for whether an individual will get employment Austria.

 You should exercise a high level of security awareness and monitor local news broadcasts and consular messages.
 Making local contacts quickly and seeking support from other expatriates will greatly increase your comfort and safety.

 Unlike many other industrialized European nations, Austria's employment market is still rather traditional.
 Although there is an obvious trend toward using Internet employment services, online work sites are not universally popular among Austrian employers and work-seekers.

 While online employment and career research websites still play a minor role in the employment market, they continue to grow and will soon be serious competition for the Arbeitsmarktservice-Geschäftsstelle (Austria Employment Service).